Chop Shop (film): Production

 Chop Shop was filmed and takes place in the neighborhood of Willets Point, Queens in the area around Shea Stadium.
 It was made using primarily non-actors in the style of neorealism.

 The film was shot using the Sony F900.

 Critical reception

 The film received positive reviews from critics.
-Review aggregator website Rotten Tomatoes reports a 96% "Certified Fresh" approval rating with an average rating of 7.9/10, based on an aggregation of 52 reviews.
+Review aggregator website Rotten Tomatoes reports a 96% approval rating with an average rating of 7.9/10, based on an aggregation of 52 reviews.
 It describes the consensus of reviewers as, "Filled with excellent performances, Ramin Bahrani's deft sophomore effort is a heartfelt, hopeful neorealist look at the people who live in the gritty underbelly of New York City."

 Chop Shop appeared on some critics' top ten lists of the best films of 2008.
 Andrew O'Hehir of Salon named it the 3rd best independent film of 2008.
 Roger Ebert of the Chicago Sun-Times named it as not only one of the 20 best films of 2008, but also the sixth best film of the decade, and later included it in his list of great movies.